Understanding Periodontitis: Preventing Gum Recession and Gaps

 - 3 min read

-Gum health is often overlooked until visible signs like tooth gaps and receding gums begin to show.
-One of the leading causes of these symptoms is periodontitis, a serious gum infection that damages the soft tissue and, if untreated, can destroy the bone supporting your teeth.
+Gum health is often overlooked until visible signs appear, such as tooth gaps and receding gums.
+One of the leading causes of these symptoms is periodontitis, a serious gum infection that damages soft tissue.
+If left untreated, it can destroy the bone that supports your teeth.

 What Is Periodontitis?

-Periodontitis is the advanced stage of gum disease (gingivitis being the milder form).
-It begins when plaque—a sticky film of bacteria—builds up on the teeth and hardens under the gumline into tartar.
-This bacteria triggers an inflammatory response that causes the gums to pull away from the teeth, creating pockets that deepen over time and harbor more bacteria.
+Periodontitis is the advanced stage of gum disease, with gingivitis being the milder form.
+It begins when plaque—a sticky film of bacteria—builds up on the teeth.
+When plaque hardens under the gumline, it becomes tartar.
+This bacteria triggers inflammation, causing the gums to pull away from the teeth and create pockets.
+These pockets deepen over time and harbor more bacteria.

-Formation of Gaps: The destruction of the bone and gum tissue weakens the support structure for teeth.
-This can lead to teeth shifting or loosening, which in turn creates visible gaps or spaces between them.
+Periodontitis also leads to the destruction of bone and gum tissue.
+This weakens the support structure for teeth.
+Consequently, teeth may shift or loosen, creating visible gaps or spaces between them.

-Bone Loss: Advanced periodontitis affects the alveolar bone, which anchors teeth in place.
-Once this bone deteriorates, teeth can become unstable or fall out entirely.
+Advanced periodontitis impacts the alveolar bone, which anchors teeth in place.
+Once this bone deteriorates, teeth can become unstable or even fall out.

 Common Signs of Gum Recession and Gaps Due to Periodontitis